lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 For example a primitive values named age is stored in an address in the memory, who holds the value 10.
 Then if another value named prvAge is declared to be same value as age.
 So prvAge points to the same exact memory address, with the value 10.
 Next, when the age is changed to 11, a new space in memory was allocated, to store the value of 11, and the age variable points to this new address.

 But with objects, because they live on the heap, when a new object is created, it is created on a heap, and has a heap address.
 The object identifier that lives in the call stack, doesn't point directly to the heap, instead, it points to a new piece of memory created on the stack, which then points to the heap.
+So a constant object can change its elements, but cannot change the address value in the call stack.

 Objects are stored in this way, because they might be too large to be stored in the stack, while heap is like an almost unlimited memory pool.